HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 The flow diagram below shows this transaction:

-{% include img.html img="unsolicited-flow.svg" caption="Unsolicited Attachments Flow Diagram" %}
+{% include img.html img="unsolicited-flow.svg" caption="Figure 10: Unsolicited Attachments Flow Diagram" %}

 See the [Sending Attachments] page for how Providers can use CDex to support  *unsolicited* attachment transactions.